 A blockchain is open-source software that anyone can download for free, use and improve to develop new tools to manage online transactions.
 Thus, it has the potential to unleash countless new applications and transform a lot of things.

-Initial coin offerings usually reach the public after a startup announces, through online channels, such as cryptocurrency forums and websites, about launching a digital token offering to raise funds to develop a product or service in the technology sector using a blockchain platform.
+Initial coin offerings usually reach the public after a startup announces, through online channels, such as cryptocurrency news websites, about launching a digital token offering to raise funds to develop a product or service in the technology sector using a blockchain platform.

 Within an ICO, digital tokens can have different purposes and purposes: to provide voting rights or rights to a portion of the future income of the issuing startup, or to serve to access or purchase a service; or product that the issuing startup will develop or to be traded and exchanged in fiat or virtual currencies (Ethereum, bitcoin, etc.).